kakshat1205/Projects-Certificates/README.md

 # HI :wave:, I am Akshat Khandelwal :boy: from ECE Dept :mortar_board: of NITT.
-This REPO :page_with_curl: consists of links :link: to some of my projects :robot: and certificates :scroll:, feel free to go through the codes and suggest some changes.
+This REPO :page_with_curl: consists of links :link: to some of my projects :robot: and certifications :scroll:, feel free to go through the codes and suggest some changes.
 Thanks alot:v::v::v:.

 #
 # :robot: Projects :robot: